hibalaziri/Algorithm-Project/README.md

 Taking this into account, we have used a training file to simulate the readings, which will need to be inputted into the interpreter of choice along with the program so the latter can be run*:

-* nevertheless, any txt file with the specified characteristics would serve the same purpose heat_map.txt - training data
+*nevertheless, any txt file with the specified characteristics would serve the same purpose

+- heat_map.txt - training data

 In terms of the interpreter, the program has been designed to run on Google Collaboratory.
-To do so, WHAGAG.ipyb need to be downloaded.
+To do so, viajamas_simulator.ipynb need to be downloaded.

 ## Usage